The Author, Editor & Webmaster

 In October 2004 John Doerner, then Chief Historian at the Little Bighorn Battlefield National Monument, Crow Agency, Montana, invited me and two other Plains Indian Wars’ enthusiasts from England to join him on the hallowed ground within the strictly private enclosed area on Last Stand Hill that contains the markers where, symbolically at least, George Armstrong Custer and other brave men fell on 25 June 1876.
 It was, indeed, an honour and one suspects a rare privilege to be given such an opportunity: an experience that will stay long in my memory.

-As far as I am aware, in addition to personally running this website, I have the distinction of being the only student of the Battle of the Little Bighorn (or Big Horn) from the UK to have his/her researched articles, published in the journals of four of the leading Plains Indian Wars and American West interest groups, namely – the Crow’s Nest (Custer Association of Great Britain); the Brand Book and Tally Sheet (The English Westerners’ Society); the Battlefield Dispatch and Greasy Grass (Custer Battlefield Historical & Museum Association); the Newsletter and Research Review (Little Big Horn Associates); plus the Guidon (ceased publication after nine issues in 2000); and many other periodicals and newspapers in England, Scotland, Wales and the United States.
+As far as I am aware, in addition to personally running this website, I believe that I have the distinction of being the only student of the Battle of the Little Bighorn (or Big Horn!) from the UK to have his/her researched articles, published in the journals of four of the leading Plains Indian Wars and American West interest groups, namely – the Crow’s Nest (Custer Association of Great Britain); the Brand Book and Tally Sheet (The English Westerners’ Society); the Battlefield Dispatch and Greasy Grass (Custer Battlefield Historical & Museum Association); the Newsletter and Research Review (Little Big Horn Associates); plus the Guidon (ceased publication after nine issues in 2000); and many other periodicals and newspapers in England, Scotland, Wales and the United States.

 Also, a paper entitled Custer’s Sergeant Major (William H. Sharrow), was generously presented [on my behalf] by Ronald Nichols at the CBHMA’s Annual Symposium on 21 June 2013 in Hardin, Montana, and subsequently published in the Symposium book in June 2014.